Go, Cubs, Go: History

 Goodman was a lifelong Cubs fan.
 The song was written by Goodman at the request of WGN/720, which was the Cubs' radio broadcast partner.
-Goodman had in 1981 recorded "A Dying Cub Fan's Last Request", a song about the historic failures of the Cubs franchise, but had been banned from playing it at Wrigley Field.
+In 1981 Goodman recorded "A Dying Cub Fan's Last Request," a song about the historic failures of the Cubs franchise, but had been banned from playing it at Wrigley Field.
 That song described the team as "doormat of the National League" and referred to Wrigley Field as an "ivy-covered burial ground."

 At the time that WGN Program Director Dan Fabian requested the new song, "It's a Beautiful Day for a Ball Game" by The Harry Simeone Songsters was the theme song.
 He had been motivated by Cubs manager Dallas Green's effort to change the team spirit.
 Goodman happened to be in town for a WGN radio talk show and was receptive to the idea of writing the team a new song.

 "Go, Cubs, Go," recorded at the Chicago Recording Company with several of the team members participating in the chorus, first became popular during 1984 when the Cubs won the 1984 National League East Division Championship and subsequently lost in the 1984 National League Championship Series.
 That season (and for several afterwards) it was the official team song.
 It was first aired on WGN on Opening Day and played every gameday for the rest of the season.
-During that season, Goodman lost his sixteen-year battle with leukemia four days before the Cubs clinched the division title.
+During that season, Goodman died from leukemia four days before the Cubs clinched the division title.
 In the next three years, 60,000 copies of the song were sold with proceeds going to charity.
 Some 1984 Cubs players can be heard performing the refrain.

-In 1987, the song gave way to The Beach Boys' "Here Come the Cubs".
-Later team songs included songs such as Kool & the Gang's "Celebration" and KC and the Sunshine Band's "Get Down Tonight".
+In 1987, the song gave way to The Beach Boys' "Here Come the Cubs."
+Later team songs included songs such as Kool & the Gang's "Celebration" and KC and the Sunshine Band's "Get Down Tonight."
 The song was eventually included on Goodman's album No Big Surprise: Anthology, which was released on September 15, 1994.